ijoo/IRC-Scripting/README.md

-# Covid.v2.tcl
+# Covid.tcl

 An [Eggdrop](https://www.eggheads.org/) Tcl script for basic bot control — auth/ownership, channel join/part management, moderation commands (kick/ban/voice/op), autogreet, and a small but fairly complete per-channel **protection engine** (flood reaction, deop/kick revenge, join-burst auto-moderation, and a bad-word filter) — built to stay portable across IRC networks rather than hardcoded to one.

 Original author: **IJOO A.K.A VICTOR**.
 Version `3.0b`.
 Tested on `irc.dal.net` and `irc.evochat.id`, but written to run correctly on any network — see [Portability](#portability).

-> `Covid.v2.tcl` is the actively-developed branch. `Covid.tcl` (the original) is kept for reference but no longer receives new features.
+> `Covid.5.0.tcl` is the actively-developed branch. `Covid.tcl` (the original) is kept for reference but no longer receives new features.

 ## Requirements